-This Access to Higher Education Midwifery course includes modules on human reproduction, growth and development, the role of the Midwife in antenatal, intrapartum and postnatal care, among others.
-These profession-specific topics provide you with such detailed insight that the Access course midwifery can go in place of up to three individual A Levels.
+This Access to HE Diploma (Midwifery) course includes modules on human reproduction, growth and development, and the role of the Midwife in antenatal, intrapartum, and postnatal care, among others.
+These profession-specific topics provide you with such detailed insight, meaning that this online course can go in place of up to three individual A Levels.

-As it’s based online, you’ll also be able to work through the Access to midwifery course at your pace, when it suits you.
+As it’s based online, you’ll also be able to work through the Access to HE Diploma (Midwifery) course at your pace, when it suits you.
 So, if you have to work or care for your children in the day, you can study comfortably in the evenings or whenever is right for you.
 Please note, though, that you will have submission deadlines that are outlined in your Individual Learning Plan (ILP).

 Get Started Now

 If midwifery is the career you see yourself in, learndirect can help you become a Midwife (UK learners).

-Our online midwifery courses, UK learners, enables anyone at any stage of their life to make the switch into the role of a Midwife.
-Another amazing benefit of this Access to Higher Education Midwifery course is it can be studied at your pace, making quick completion possible.
+Our online midwifery course enables anyone at any stage of their life to make the switch to the role of a Midwife.
+Another amazing benefit of this Access to Higher Education Diploma (Midwifery) is it can be studied at your pace, making quick completion possible.
 This flexibility allows most learners to get this online midwifery course finished in much less than 1 year.
-Access to midwifery courses, therefore, are becoming a firm favourite for those looking to make a quick career switch.
+Access to Higher Education Diplomas, therefore, are becoming a firm favourite for those looking to make a quick career switch.

 Spaces are limited so don’t delay!